 On the flip side, if you own a $600,000 house, your property/school taxes are $18,000, and you are looking to sell your house, the new $10,000 cap will most likely have a negative impact on the value of your house.
+As a result of this, you may find it hard to Sell Your House Fast and for the price that you were looking for.
 As you might assume, the individuals and families with the higher incomes that could afford to purchase a $600,000 house will naturally be the homeowners that will continue to itemize their deduction in 2018.
 So owning that $600K house in 2018 comes at an additional annual cost to the buyer because they lose $8,000 in property tax deductions.
 For individuals and families in the top federal tax bracket (37%), the cost to live in that house just went up by $3,120 per year.
 I have personally already had two clients call me that just purchased a house in 2017 with property taxes above the $10,000 cap and they said “I might not have purchased this big of a house if I knew I was not going to be able to deduct all of the property taxes”.

 $750,000 Deduction Cap On Mortgages